fabriciochamon/Packman/README.md

 # Packman
-A simple, project based, houdini loader and package manager for Linux.
+A simple, project based, houdini loader and package manager for Linux & Windows.
 (Download latest version from the [Releases](https://github.com/fabriciochamon/Packman/releases) page)

 ## How different from a regular Houdini launcher ?